ilhamelamdibih/django-Ecommerce/README.md

 The website allows users to browse various types of jewelry items, including necklaces, bracelets, earrings, and rings.
 Users can add items to their cart, view their cart, and proceed to checkout.
 Users can also create an account to save their information for future purchases.

 Admin users can log in to the admin panel to manage products, orders, and users.
 The admin panel provides an interface to add, update, and delete products, view orders, and manage users.

+- Templates: templates for storing information about users, articles,orders and payments.
+- Views: Views to display home page, search pages,User profile, account management pages and payment pages.
+- Templates: Templates to display data in an attractive layout.
+- Authentication and authorization: an authentication system for public services.
+- Payment system: a payment system allowing users to payer for their online purchases.
+- Shopping cart: a shopping cart system to allow users to add items to their cart before checking out.
+- Web scraping: a web scraping script to retrieve information about it items for sale from other websites and importers in the database of website.

 ## Technologies Used
 - Django - Python web framework for building web applications
 - TailwindCSS utility-first CSS framework for building responsive web pages